dericxlee/AirDnD/README.md

 ### User Auth
 + Users can signup, login, and logout of an account.
-+ Certain features are only available for logged in users such creating listings
++ Certain features are only available for logged in users such creating listings.

 ### Listings
 + Users can create, update, and delete their listings.